EPIC-Campus-LPS/crashme-warmgang/README.md

 - "possible lossy conversion" error on line 28 after defining float i to 0.0, meaning the computer might lose information when turning a double to a float
 - "incompatible type" error on line 29 after defining boolean j as i, meaning the computer is trying to make a boolean an int
 - "missing return" error on line 61 after commenting out the return statement on line 59, meaning the computer can't return if the else statement runs
+- "integer number too large" on line 14 after trying to make a really big array
+- "class is public, should be in same-named - file" error after compiling a class called "no" in a file called "StudentGradeCalculator"
+- "non-static method" error after removing the static keyword from a method signature that is called within the same class
+- "non-static variable cannot be referenced from a static context" error after making an instance variable that was accessed within the same class
+- "unreachable statement" error on line 61 after putting a print statement after the method's return statement
+- "invalid method declaration" error on line 4 after making a constructor that had a different name than the class

 ## Runtime Errors
 - "ArrayIndexOutOfBoundsException" on line 14 after trying to access the 2000th index of an array that was specified with a length of 1; this means that the code tried to look at a value that doesn't exist